apache/jackrabbit-oak/oak-doc/src/site/markdown/segmentmk.md

     |                                            |
     +--------+--------+--------+--------+--------+

-The first four bytes of a segment always contain the ASCII string "0aK\n", which is intended to make the binary segment data format easily detectable.
+The first three bytes of a segment always contain the ASCII string "0aK", which is intended to make the binary segment data format easily detectable.
-The next byte indicates the version of segment format, and is set to zero for all segments that follow the format described here.
+The next byte indicates the version of segment format, and is set to 10 for all segments that follow the format described here.

 The `idcount` byte indicates how many other segments are referenced by